 Robin Schuldenfrei’s research and teaching focuses on the history and theory of modern architecture, concentrating on the subjectivity, materiality, political agency, and social impact of objects and spaces.
 She is interested in broad questions—theoretical and practical—of how discourses and practices of design are shaped by a given period’s own cultural and theoretical critique of its media and objects.
 Her research brings together three over-arching concerns of modernism: issues of materiality, architecture’s reproducibility, and investigations of transference and displacement.
 Schuldenfrei’s work interrogates the ways in which architecture and its objects relate to other products of society’s design—to works of art, to the production of images, to media, and to technology—and as deeply embedded in their period, culture, and intellectual/theoretical climate.
 To that end, she utilizes both objects and architecture as cultural indices of society at large in order to illustrate the conscious and unconscious perspectives and values of the society that generated them.
 More recent research lies in the area of exile and global movement.
 Examining paths of migration, exile and dislocation globally, she closely considers issues of detemporalization and destabilization in architectural modernism.

-Schuldenfrei is committed to advancing broad, interdisciplinary conversations that are crucial for the liberal arts’ grappling with the protracted problems of our time.
+Schuldenfrei is committed to advancing broad, interdisciplinary conversations that are crucial for the liberal arts’ grappling with the protracted problems of our age.
 She is Head of The Courtauld’s Migrations Research Cluster which brings together interdisciplinary research and creative work related to the global movement of peoples in order to explicate the cultural value, conditions and economics of migration through the study of objects and architecture, as well as its political and legal frameworks.
-Schuldenfrei is a Principal Investigator and organizational member of the Migration and Architecture interest group of the European Architectural History Network (EAHN).
+Schuldenfrei is a Principal Investigator and organizational member of the Architecture and Migration interest group of the European Architectural History Network (EAHN).
 She is an active member in the UK-based collective Unsettled Subjects which seeks to impact architectural history and architecture as a practice in actively decolonizing teaching, research, and the built environment, through the investigation of a broad set of issues and questions concerning identity, race, ethnicity, gender, sexuality, class, and power.
 She is also active in a myriad of efforts in support of Ukrainian architects, historians and preservationists.

 Her on-going speaker series, run through The Courtauld’s Research Forum, is: Modernities: Architecture, Design, Theory.
 She is also a founding member of the Architecture Cultures Research Cluster at The Courtauld.